All Products

 3. Clean up unnecessary system users and files

-Check the /etc/passwd and /etc/shadow files.
-Delete any unnecessary user accounts left over from the image creation process.
-Also, check for and delete any temporary files or scripts that might contain sensitive information, such as old passwords or keys.
+Check the /etc/passwd and /etc/shadow files to remove any unnecessary user accounts left over from the image creation process.
+Also, delete any temporary files or scripts that might contain sensitive information, such as old passwords or keys.